 XXI.
-WITHDRAWAL FROM A COURSE/COMPLETE WITHDRAWAL FROM THE COLLEGE
+WITHDRAWAL FROM A COURSE/COMPLETE WITHDRAWAL FROM THE COLLEGE A. Withdrawal from a Course

-A. Withdrawal from Course
+A student who wishes to withdraw from a course after the College's official drop and add period and prior to the official start of final exams may do so by completing a course withdrawal form in the Office of the Registrar.
+Students who withdraw before the beginning of the twelfth week of the fall or spring semesters or seventh week of the summer term will receive a grade of "W" for any course withdrawn.
+Students who withdraw from class by the end of the sixth week of fall or spring mini-terms, or the fourth week of summer mini-terms will receive a grade of "W" for any course withdrawn.
+After these times, the faculty member will assign a grade of "WP" if the student is doing satisfactory work at the time of withdrawal or "WF" for unsatisfactory work at the time of withdrawal.

-Withdrawal from a course after the College's official drop and add period and prior to the official start of final exams requires completing a course withdrawal form in the Office of the Registrar.
-A grade of "W" will be given for any course withdrawn before the beginning of the 12th week of the fall or spring semesters or the 7th week of the summer term.
-A grade of "W" will be given for any course withdrawn by the end of the 6th week of fall or spring mini-terms, or the 4th week of summer mini-terms.
-After these times, the course instructor will assign a grade of "WP" for satisfactory work at the time of withdrawal or "WF" for unsatisfactory work at the time of withdrawal.
-The signed withdrawal form MUST BE RETURNED to the Office of the Registrar to complete the withdrawal process.
+Students must return the signed withdrawal form to the Office of the Registrar in order to complete the withdrawal process.